Clogogo/Clogogo/README.md

 I like to do things the right way and also believe you only get what you want in life through hard-work, dedication and commitment.

-- 🔭 I’m currently working with Java, Python , NodeJS, VueJs and ReactJS.
+- 🔭 I’m currently working with Java and a developing Software project manager.
 - 🌱 Growing to become a full-stack developer.
 - 👯 I’m looking to collaborate on open software projects
 - 💬 Ask me about Software Development.